dev-formata-io/stof/README.md

  * Use "?" in front of function calls to return null if the function doesn't exist.
  */
 Api: {
-    import 'api'; // default ".stof" extension if not provided str config-name: ?self.modular_apis(OldCrusty); // "Old Crusty" }
+    import "api"; // default ".stof" extension if not provided str config-name: ?self.modular_apis(OldCrusty); // "Old Crusty" }